 Welcome to my website!
-I’m a mom of special needs eight year old twins in Cleveland, OH.
+I’m a mom of special needs ten year old twins in Cleveland, OH.
 I’m an Orthodox Jew, and balance a couple of work at home businesses!

 A little bit about me…